 Help Finding a Job

 - NLC Resume Bank and DCCCD Job Listing and Referral Services make your resume available to employers who call the Career Services Office or use the DCCCD system.
-We will send your resume to employers for you.
+We will send your resume to employers for you (if you choose this option).

-- Hundreds of job listings are available for review through the NACE Online Job Bank, NLC job vacancy binders and Internet job listings.
+- Hundreds of job listings are available for review through the NACE Online Job Bank, NLC job vacancy binders in our office, and Internet job sites (see some of our favorites below under additional job search links).

 - Telephone and fax machine are available for students to make local calls to employers and faxing resumes.